-After 30 min of playing football my left leg is completely dead up to my toes.
+After 30 min of playing football my left leg goes dead to my toes.
 It’s fine normally and I know that my right leg is slightly shorter than the left one.
 I am not sure what to do or who to see.
 Will a foot orthotic help?

-It is really important that we quickly assess your leg length, as improper spine alignment will cause pressure on the nerves exiting the spine and create all sorts of nasty sensations …. that’s the first thing to rule out.
+Spine alignment It is really important that we quickly assess your leg length, as improper spine alignment will cause pressure on the nerves exiting the spine and create all sorts of nasty sensations …. that’s the first thing to rule out.
 Id recommend you also investigate this with your GP as an MRI of your back will give great insight as to what is going on.
 If you can’t arrange this yourself we can help arrange a private MRI.

 If it was just your toes that gets numb then it would be more likely to be ‘tarsal tunnel syndrome‘ (more interesting googling for you), affecting mainly your 1st 3 toes.
 This is fairly straightforward to treat with foot orthotics and conditioning/flexibility exercises for your lower leg.

 Mortons Neuroma If it were just affecting your smaller toes it could be a Mortons Neuroma or Mortons metatarsalgia which is a bruising of the delicate plumbing between your metatarsals (long fore-foot bones).
 This is often simply relieved by not wearing shoes or ditching slim fashion styles – football boots are pretty awful for this as they are so tight across the joints of your feet.
 Chronic mortons Neuroma need prescription orthotic insoles, a really careful shoe choice, foot mobilisation to help control it.

 Leg Length Discrepancy I will need to see you and treat your leg length and assess your foot posture very soon but the most important thing is to see a specialist soon regarding your spine alignment and the flexibility of your bum muscles.